Summer & JANUARY Institutes

 Nicaragua/Central America – EWH's longest running Summer Institute, thanks to Duke University's long partnership, the Nicaragua/Central America program is now run independently by EWH.
 Students spend four weeks in the city of Granada studying Spanish, local culture, and hands-on technical skills.
 Then, students spend the second month of their SI experience in pairs throughout the country, working in public hospitals and rural clinics.

 Tanzania – Hospitals in Tanzania lack skilled technical staff and have a great need of our students’ services.
-Beginning inUsa River, near Arusha, students learn Swahili and technical skills before spending the second month maintaining and repairing vital medical equipment.
+Beginning in Usa River, near Arusha, students learn Swahili and technical skills before spending five weeks maintaining and repairing vital medical equipment.
 The Tanzania program is run in partnership with Duke University.

 We are always looking for opportunities to work with new partners, both by exploring cutting-edge approaches in existing partner countries, and by expanding SI and BMET programs in new partner countries.
 Visit our EWH Institutes and BMET Training pages for more information about the programs.